CodeIGuess/CTA/documentation/compiler.md

 ```
 Yes, it's bad practice to do this, you (the programmer) should just get used to how Python syntax works.

-But this works _wonders_ with my code!
-It lets me put off reworking the way indentation works for a good while :)
+But this works _wonders_ for the generated code!
+It lets me put off reworking the way indentation works for a good while.

 Yes, eventually I'll need to rework it.
 This little 'workaround' increases the size of the output file quite a bit.